 The pandemic’s effects don’t end with applications – our next posts in the “Covid Class” series will focus on admits and ultimate enrollment further into the cycle.
 Stay tuned!

-In the meantime, if you’d like to discuss any of these trends in further detail or get a sneak peek at how your institution compares to national trends or your peers’ performance, please schedule some time to chat with us here.
+Want to discuss any of these trends in further detail or get a sneak peek at how your institution compares to national trends or your peers’ performance?